Originally Posted: May 2024

 For at least 10 years, I climbed in Five Ten Guide Tennies.
 These shoes were hugely popular due to their Stealth rubber soles and durable leather uppers.
 Sadly, they fell out of production after Adidas bought the Five Ten company.
 When my trusty old Guide Tennies recently wore out, I replaced them with a pair of La Sportiva TX Guide Leather shoes.
 After a dozen days of crag climbing in these new shoes—on a combination of PoCho limestone, Red Rock sandstone, and Leavenworth granite—I can give them an enthusiastic thumbs up!

 Five Ten Guide Tennies excelled on friction slabs, but I believe that the La Sportiva TX Guides are a bit better for edging.
-In jam crags, I would judge the two models to be equivalent, thanks to a generous rubber rand.
+In jam cracks, I would judge the two models to be equal, thanks to a generous rubber rand.
 Both models also feature an ankle-to-toe lacing design inspired by true rock shoes, so it is possible to achieve a very snug fit.
 For long approaches, whether on good trails or rough paths, the TX Guides excel due to their knobby sole and heel.
 I can’t yet comment on the durability of TX Guides, but I expect their leather uppers to last for many years.

 Fjallraven Abisko Climbing Shorts Review